Mosquito Life Cycle

 Stage 1: Eggs

-Only female mosquitoes have the ability to lay eggs.
-In order to develop eggs, most females need a blood meal.
+Adult, female mosquitoes lay their eggs in a variety of aquatic habitats.
+In order for the eggs to develop, most females need a blood meal.
 With each blood meal, the female can lay several hundred eggs.
-The eggs are laid in or around water.
-Some mosquitoes lay their eggs in a raft, like you see in the image above, while others lay them singly.
+Some mosquitoes lay their eggs in a raft on the surface of the water, like you see in the image above, while others lay them singly on moist soil or the walls of artificial containers.
 After 24 to 48 hours, the eggs will hatch and release larvae.
-There are traps that attracts container mosquitoes, like Aedes aegypti and Aedes albopictus.
-Females come into the trap to lay eggs near the water, but instead encounter a killing agent.
+It only takes a small amount of water to attract a female mosquito, making some traps designed to attract gravid mosquitoes a viable option for species, like Aedes aegypti and Aedes albopictus.
+Female mosquitoes come into the trap to lay eggs near the water, but instead encounter a killing agent.

 Stage 2: Larvae